A Chat with Our Architectural Partner, Pixel

-We thought it would be nice to sit down and have a chat about their values, ideas and thoughts on the future of design for the industry and the planet.
+We thought it would be nice to sit down with our design partner, Pixel, and have a chat about their values, ideas and thoughts on the future of design for the industry and the planet.

 The first-order benefits of hemp as a building material are great.
 It’s a phenomenal carbon sink, has excellent structural, thermal, and moisture control properties.
 The list goes on!
 The second and third-order benefits are equally attractive to us, many of which stem from hemp being versatile as a material and a crop.